Fibromyalgia Awareness Day on May 12

 With fibromyalgia, I’ve found that the pain never stops.
 I don’t remember a day without pain now.
 Is it weird to say that I’ve gotten used to this?
 I’ve just accepted that this is what my life is like.
 I don’t think it’s going to change.

-I’ve written plenty about fibro before so if you’d like to take a look at previous articles that I’ve written about fibromyalgia, here are a few to start with:
+I’ve written plenty about fibromyalgia before so if you’d like to take a look at previous articles that I’ve written about fibromyalgia, here are some of my most viewed pages and posts:

 The best thing to come out of this is that I have learned to smile through the pain.
 Most people don’t know I’m sick or that I’ve struggled to stay on my feet for over a decade.
 I’m a great pretender.